Prawitz's area theorem and the mixed Aharonov sequence: Abstract

 \section{Abstract}

-In this paper we investigate the Prawitz's area theorem and establish a new univalence criterion for the locally univalent analytic functions in the unit disk, which generalizes some related results of Aharonov [{\bf Duke Math.
-J., 36(1969), 599-604}].
+In this paper, motivated by the Prawitz area theorem and the work of Aharonov, we introduce the mixed Aharonov sequence associated with a locally univalent analytic function.
+By using the mixed Aharonov sequence, we establish a new univalence criterion for the locally univalent analytic functions in the unit disk, which generalizes some related results of Aharonov in \cite{Ah}.
+We also prove some new properties about the (mixed) Aharonov sequence, in particular, a new inequality for the Aharonov sequence is established for the univalent functions with a quasiconformal extension.